smashse/playbook/HOWTO/PROMETHEUS/README.md

 ## BotKube (Optional)

-### Install BotKube to the Slack workspace using the following instructions
+### Install BotKube to the Slack workspace using the following instructions to the channel "devops-notifications"

 <https://www.botkube.io/installation/slack/#install-botkube-to-the-slack-workspace>